Road and pavement resurfacing

 Surface dressing

 Surface dressing is a process that seals road surface, which improves its texture.
 It can prolong the life of the road by up to 10 years.
-It is a speedy, efficient and economic method of preventative maintenance that causes less disruption to traffic and parking.
+It is a speedy and efficient method of preventative maintenance that causes less disruption to traffic and parking.

 Sometimes we use surface dressing rather than putting a new surface down.
 We will do this if your road has been identified as requiring this treatment.